Licensed Professional Counselor

 #C7430

-Hello, I have openings for Autism/ADHD assessments for adults...
-However, my therapy practice is currently full.
+Hello, I have openings for Autism/ADHD assessments for adults, see my website to schedule.
+I am not taking new therapy clients at this time.

 Client Status